 Social Distancing in Waiting Rooms

 Additionally, we are practicing social distancing in all waiting rooms.
 Look for floor markers and seat covers that indicate where it’s safe to stand and sit.
 You’ll also likely see clear, protective shields in receptionist areas.

 Serious Symptoms That Require Emergency Care

-Here are some of the most serious symptoms that will always warrant an immediate call to 911 or trip to the ER.
+Here are some of the most serious symptoms that will always warrant an immediate call to 911 or immediate trip to the Emergency Room.